fishfromwish/fishfromwish/README.md

-- 👋 Hey, I'm Fishfromwish or fish for short
+- # 👋 Hey i'm Fishfromwish
 - 💻 I have barely any experience in coding or Github... womp
 - ❓ Any tips would be greatly appreciated
 - 🛜 My coolio website is fish01.com